 Can we work with artists who we know or who are from our neighbourhood?

 The program has a short turnaround time, and not every artist will be available to respond to BIA requests.
-If there is a particular artist you are interested in collaborating with, we encourage you to name them in the I HeART Main Street application.
+If there is a particular artist you are interested in collaborating with, we encourage you to name them in your I HeART Main Street application.

 How much do we need to budget for our placemaking ideas?

 I HeART Main Street is not a funding program, but STEPS is providing support that can help reduce the cost of realizing your placemaking ideas!
 I HeART Main Street is focused mainly on short-term, low-budget solutions.
 Our team is able to help you develop an appropriate budget for a placemaking idea.
-Before registering, it’s important that you have an idea of how much funds you can invest in streetscaping.
+Before applying, it’s important that you have an idea of how much funds you can invest in streetscaping.
 This will help us suggest ideas that are within your budget.